cherenkov-plenoscope/flux_sensitivity/README.rst

 Each scenario results in a different estimate for the instrument's differential sensitivity.
 The scenarios are named using colors to point out their differences while not implying a hierachy.
 We compiled this list of scenarios from what we found in the wild.
+We do not think that any of the shown scenarios is superior, we just want to raise awareness.

 The figure below shows the settle differences of the scenarios.